Eniii68/Template-HsH/README.md

 This is a template designed to ease the workflow when writing documents for the Hochschule Hannover.
 It is intended to be used in all sophisticated works, from lab-reports to masters thesis's.
 The project provides custom document-classes caring the `HsH-` prefix as well as support files.
-These classes extend the well known KOMA-script classes and customize them them with specifig configurations and presets as well as providing commonly needed features.
+These classes extend the well known KOMA-script classes and customize them them with specific configurations, presets and provide commonly needed features.

-**Provides classes are:**
+**Provided classes are:**

 	HsH-article
 	HsH-report